gbitten/kernel-notes/ubuntu-base-with-qemu/index.md

 ## Download Ubuntu Base

 Choose the Ubuntu Base version [here](http://cdimage.ubuntu.com/ubuntu-base/releases/) and download it.
 In my example, I chose the version 16.04.
-If the Linux of the host is 32 bits then the virtual machine should be also 32 bits.
+If the host is 32 bits then the virtual machine should be also 32 bits.

 If the host is 32 bits then download Ubuntu Base 32 bits: